vacuumlabs/adalite/README.md

-# CardanoLite wallet
+# AdaLite wallet

 # Few disclaimers before we start
-CardanoLite is not created by Cardano Foundation.
+AdaLite is not created by Cardano Foundation.
 The official Cardano team did not review this code and is not responsible for any damage it may cause you.
-The CardanoLite project is in alpha stage and should be used for penny-transactions only.
+The AdaLite project is in alpha stage and should be used for penny-transactions only.
 We appreciate feedback, especially review of the crypto-related code.